Segmentation of Gray Matters and White Matters from Brain MRI data: Abstract

 \section{Abstract}

 Accurate segmentation of brain tissues such as gray matter and white matter from magnetic resonance imaging is essential for studying brain anatomy, diagnosing neurological disorders, and monitoring disease progression.
 Traditional methods, such as FSL FAST, produce tissue probability maps but often require task-speciﬁc adjustments and face challenges with diverse imaging conditions.
 Recent foundation models, such as MedSAM, offer a prompt-based approach that leverages large-scale pretraining.
-In this paper,\footnote{This is the full-length version of a paper accepted for ICMIP 2026.} we propose a modiﬁed MedSAM model designed for multi-class brain tissue segmentation.
+In this paper,\footnote{This is the full-length version of a paper accepted for ICMIP 2026.}\footnote{Note: The ICMIP 2026 proceeding version (Paper ID PP525) contains typographical errors in Table 2.
+The correct numerical results are presented in this arXiv version.
+Readers are advised to refer to this version for accurate results.} we propose a modiﬁed MedSAM model designed for multi-class brain tissue segmentation.
 Our preprocessing pipeline includes skull stripping with FSL BET, tissue probability mapping with FSL FAST, and converting these into 2D axial, sagittal, coronal slices with multi-class labels (background, gray matter, and white matter).
 We extend MedSAM's mask decoder to three classes, freezing the pre-trained image encoder and ﬁne-tuning the prompt encoder and decoder.
 Experiments on the IXI dataset achieve Dice scores up to 0.8751.
 This work demonstrates that foundation models like MedSAM can be adapted for multi-class medical image segmentation with minimal architectural modifications.
 Our findings suggest that such models can be extended to more diverse medical imaging scenarios in future work.

 \keywords{White Matter and Gray Matter Segmentation, Human Brain MRI Images, MedSAM, Fine-Tuning}